nauam/Courses/docs/administration/README.md

 # Administrator Guide

-This the QW Control Administration Guide.
+This the Rundeck Administration Guide.

-For information about using QW Control, see the [User Manual](/manual/index.md).
+For information about using Rundeck, see the [User Manual](/manual/index.md).